maximobelen/shapes.js/README.md

 document.body.appendChild(circle)

-NOTE: All options are optional, except for the size.
+//NOTE: All options are optional, except for the size.
 ```

 ## Future stuff...